Jojo Babie Unzips Ripped Jeans In Flirty Instagram Update

 The model paired this with a long-sleeved crop top.
 It was a dark color with long sleeves and a low neckline, as she flaunted her cleavage.
 Jojo also wore a black baseball hat, and posed with her right hand behind her head.
 She also pulled her hair back in a side ponytail, which she brushed over her right shoulder.
 Bangs framed the side of her face, while the waves cascaded down the side of her chest.

 There was a pop of red color in her ensemble, which included her bright red lipstick.
-Plus, she sported a red hot pair of heels.
+Plus, she sported a pair of red heels.
 She also held her smartphone with her left hand, which had a turquoise case.
 Her French manicure could be seen.

 Jojo didn’t wear any visible necklaces, rings, or bracelets.
 However, her belly button piercing could be easily seen.
 Behind her was a white wall and door, while she stood in front of a floor-length mirror.
 Light streamed into the frame from her left, as she cast a shadow on the wall.

-Fans poured in to the comments section with a variety of compliments for the bombshell.
+Fans poured into the comments section with a variety of compliments for the bombshell.
 Many people focused on the pizza, which she referred to in the captions.

 “Wish I was the pizza delivery guy…,” joked a follower.